 This updated InfoPAK will provide in-house counsel with information on basic US Occupational Safety and Health Administration (“OSHA”) compliance and how to handle an OSHA inspection.
 OSHA is particularly aggressive from an enforcement standpoint and employers must be prepared to respond effectively to an OSHA inspection or investigation.

-This Leading Practices Profile explores the corporate social responsibility programs of five organizations to understand how their approaches integrate social and environmental imperatives into business operations and interactions with stakeholders.
+In this ACC Leading Practices Profile, learn from the corporate social responsibility programs of five organizations.
+Understand how their approaches integrate social and environmental imperatives into business operations and interactions with stakeholders.

 This article provides an explanation of the Clean Power Plan (CPP).
 The article also describes the CPP's development, previous legislation that led to its execution as well as the controversies surrounding its release within the United States.

 This presentation provides an insight into the role of the Government General Counsel when the Agency becomes aware of an emergency.